gvwilson/sensibleadventures/coriandel/coriandel.md

 "Hush," he said.
 "Wait."

 The sun slipped down toward the horizon.
 The forest slowly grew dark.
-Its sounds changed as day birds went to their nest and evening birds woke.
+Its sounds changed as day birds went to their nests and evening birds woke.
 Something larger than a cat pushed branches out of the way in the distance.
-My father picked up his bow then, but whatever it was went its own way and he relaxed again.
+My father picked up his bow, but whatever it was went its own way and he relaxed again.

-The sky darkened and darkened until the trees were just black on black.
+The sky darkened until the trees were just black on black.
 Suddenly a tiny light sparked a few strides away.
 I thought it was a firefly, but it was red-orange instead of blue-green and did not move.

 Another dot of light came to life, then another and another.
 In twos and threes, then tens, then hundreds, the fruit on the trees around us lit up.
 Red, orange,